yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

 ### Why Dynamic Objects Are Visual-Only

-Scene elements created by SceneRandomizer cannot have physics simulation.
-This is an architectural constraint of IsaacLab: objects must be registered with the Handler during initialization.
-Post-initialization additions are visual-only.
+Scene elements created by SceneRandomizer can't have physics - it's an IsaacLab constraint.
+Objects need to be registered with the Handler during init; anything added later is visual-only.

-This design works well in practice:
+This works fine in practice:
-- Background geometry (floors, walls) rarely needs physics
+- Background geometry (floors, walls) rarely needs physics anyway
-- Workspace surfaces (tables) can use invisible collision geometry if needed
+- Tables can use invisible collision geometry if needed
-- Task objects with physics are managed by the Handler (static objects)
+- Task objects with physics are managed by the Handler

 ## Common Workflows